isaacg1/minipyth/README.md

 Each character is an independent atom of the language.
 Ideally, anything can be programmed using a short program.

-To run a minipyth program, you can simply run:
+To run a Minipyth program, you can simply run:

     cargo run <program> <input>